OpenAstronomy/minimum_dependencies/README.rst

     $ minimum_dependencies --help
 Usage: minimum_dependencies [OPTIONS] PACKAGE

-  Generate the minimum requirements for a package based on the lower pins of its dependencies.
+  Generate minimum requirements for a package based on lower dependency pins.

 Arguments:
   PACKAGE  Name of the package to generate requirements for  [required]

 Options:
-  -f, --filename PATH  Name of the file to write out  [required] -e, --extras TEXT    Comma-separated list of optional dependency sets to
+  -f, --filename PATH  Name of the file to write out -e, --extras TEXT    Comma-separated list of optional dependency sets to
-                       include  [required]
+                       include
   --help               Show this message and exit.

 For example, to generate the minimum dependencies for ``minimum_dependencies``: